The Ben, Will & JD Hayes-trained Cox...

 3rd – #6 Golden Mile

-In this specific race, Probabeel was sitting as a $6.50 chance Epsom Handicap betting to win the race, decreasing the value paid on the Epsom Handicap trifecta.
+In this specific race, Rediener was sitting as an $9.50 chance Epsom Handicap betting to win the race, adding the value paid on the Epsom Handicap trifecta.
 In terms of an Epsom Handicap trifecta, a correct pick for these three horses could potentially earn bettors several thousands of dollars for every one dollar wagered.

 Epsom Handicap First Four